chharvey/counterpoint/docs/spec/intrinsics.md

 `String` objects are textual data encoded as a sequence of bytes (in UTF-8 format).
 String length is limited to a maximum of *65,535* bytes, but it is not directly observable within any Counterpoint program.
+Instances of `String` are value objects.
+The String type is discussed in the [Data Types](./data-types.md#string) chapter.